-It’s been two years since the groundbreaking ceremony and finally the day has finally come for the grand opening of the Mainlands Park.
+It’s been two years since the groundbreaking ceremony, and the day has finally come for the grand opening of the Mainlands Park.

-Mainlands Park is on a 23-acre lot, which was previously part of the 48-acre Monterey Golf Club located east of the Turnpike off of Monterey Drive.
-Once owned by father and son developer’s Bruce and Shawn Chait, the land for the park was offered as an incentive to the City of Tamarac in order to get their land deal through.
-Back in 2011, the City held two neighborhood meetings with residents in the Mainlands to discuss what type of amenities they would like the park to have.
+Mainlands Park is on a 23-acre lot, which was previously part of the 48-acre Monterey Golf Club located east of the Turnpike off Monterey Drive.
+Once owned by father and son developers Bruce and Shawn Chait, the land for the park was offered as an incentive to the City of Tamarac to get their land deal through.
+In 2011, the City held two neighborhood meetings with residents in the Mainlands to discuss what type of amenities they would like the park to have.

 Those amenities include: